AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 - `.home-link`: Anchor wrapped around the website logo and name.
 - `.navbar-toggle`: The hamburger button used to toggle the navigation menu on mobile devices.
-- `.navbar-menu`: The navigation menu wrapper, containing a list of links to our pages.
+- `#navbar-menu`: The navigation menu wrapper, containing a list of links to our pages.

 Let's take a closer look at that last element: